Contractive coupling rates and curvature lower bounds for Markov chains: Preliminaries and main inequality

 Let us now denote by $\pp(\Omega)$ the set of probability densities on $\Omega$ with respect to $m$, i.e. functions $\rho\colon \Omega \to \R_{\geq 0}$ such that $\mathbb{E}_m(\rho)=1$, and by $\pp_*(\Omega)$ the set of strictly positive densities.
 In \cite{maa-2011}, Maas introduced a Wasserstein-like metric $\curlyW$ on $\pp(\Omega)$ via a discrete variant of the Benamou--Brenier formula, and showed that, as in the classical setting, for any $\rho \in \pp(\Omega)$ the heat flow $t\to P_t\rho = e ^{tL} \rho$ is the gradient flow of the relative entropy functional in $\tond*{\pp(\Omega), \curlyW}$ started at $\rho$, where the relative entropy is the restriction of the functional $\hh^{\phi_1}$ (as in \eqref{eq:phi-entropy}) to $\pp(\Omega)$.
 Writing it explicitly, for $\rho \in \pp(\Omega)$ we have that

 with the convention that $0\log 0= 0$ in the above sum.
-In this setting, inequality \eqref{eq:main-ineq} can be interpreted as a lower bound of the Hessian of $\hh^{\phi_1}$ with respect to $\curlyW$ (see \cite{erb-maa-2012}), or equivalently as a statement of $K$-geodesic convexity (see also the independent work of Mielke \cite{mie-2013}).
+In this setting, inequality \eqref{eq:main-ineq} can be interpreted as a lower bound for the Hessian of $\hh^{\phi_1}$ with respect to $\curlyW$ (see \cite[Thm.
+4.5]{erb-maa-2012}), or equivalently as a statement of $K$-geodesic convexity (see also the independent work of Mielke \cite{mie-2013}).
 As gradient flows of geodesically $K$-convex functionals enjoy many useful properties, functional inequalities can be subsequently derived for the Markov chains.
-In the next proposition, we collect some of them and we refer the reader to \cite{erb-maa-2012, fat-maa-2016, erb-fat-2018} for the details and additional interesting results. \begin{proposition} Assume that $\theta$ is the logarithmic mean and that inequality \eqref{eq:main-ineq} holds for some $K\in \R$ and for all $\psi \colon \Omega\to \R$, $\rho \in \pp_*(\Omega)$.
+In the next Proposition we collect in particular some results proved in \cite{erb-maa-2012} (cf. Proposition $4.7$ and Theorems $7.3, 7.4$ therein).
+To be precise, \cite{erb-maa-2012} considers actually the case where the generator corresponds to a Markov Kernel (whose rows sum to $1$), but these definitions and properties easily extend to non-normalised transition rates, as considered in the subsequent literature \cite{erb-maa-2014, fat-maa-2016, erbar-henderson-menz-tetali}. \begin{proposition} Assume that $\theta$ is the logarithmic mean and that inequality \eqref{eq:main-ineq} holds for some constant $K\in \R$ and for all $\psi \colon \Omega\to \R$, $\rho \in \pp_*(\Omega)$.
 Then: \begin{itemize} \item the $\hwi(K)$ inequality

 holds for all $\rho \in \pp\tond*{\Omega}$; \item for any $\rho, \sigma \in \pp\tond*{\Omega}$

 \item if $K>0$ then the modified log-Sobolev inequality $\mlsi(2K)$